 Our facility has over the years been a place for people to meet, rest and enjoy nature "

-When I ask our guests what they mainly appreciate with the sawmill, they usually respond calm and quiet.
+When I ask our guests what they mainly appreciate with the sawmill, they usually answer the tranquility and silence.
 Something we may not be so spoiled with in everyday life.
 Personally, I would like to add to the light.
 I have seldom been to a place where the light shifts as much as I feel it is doing right here over the water towards Hemsön.
 Whether it's storms, dizzy with snow, or a quiet summer morning, the light is stunningly beautiful in all its shades.